joshuayherrera/joshuayherrera/README.md

 - A passionate Self-taught developer
 - Studing a new language like hobby
-- Currently learning AI programming by Self
+- Currently working in personal
-- I’m currently open for an Intern or a new job opportunity, this is [my resume](https://read.cv/joshuayherrera)
+- I’m currently open for an Intern or a new job opportunity, this is [my portfolio](https://joshuayherrera.github.io/personal-portfolio/)

 <br><br>